Gmünd, Carinthia: History

 At the site of a former a mansio on the Roman road leading from the Drava valley via Katschberg Pass to Iuvavum (Salzburg), the town of Gmünd was probably founded by Archbishop Eberhard II of Salzburg, as it was first documented in a 1252 deed.
 It was laid out as a southern outpost of the archbishopric within the Duchy of Carinthia, a market was mentioned in 1273 and Gmünd received town privileges in 1346.

 On a hill above the old town are the ruins of Gmünd Castle, likewise dating from the mid 13th century.
 During the Austrian-Hungarian War in 1487 it was occupied and destroyed by the troops of King Matthias Corvinus after a seven-years-long siege, and rebuilt from 1502 to 1506 under the Salzburg archbishop Leonhard von Keutschach.
 During the German Peasants' War of 1525, it was again besieged, though not captured.
 Archbishop Wolf Dietrich Raitenau had the building enlarged in 1607.
 Devastated by a fire in 1886, it was restored from 1950 and is today used for theatrical performances, concerts and lectures, including a viewing tower and a restaurant.

 The Gothic Assumption of Mary parish church was consecrated in 1399.
 North of the town is the Kreuzbichl divided chapel from 1588; the historic Roman road runs right between the altar and the nave, which was added in 1784.
 Inside the city walls with its four gates the Baroque palace of the Italian Lodron noble family, relatives and officials of the Salzburg archbishops, was erected from 1651 to 1654.

 From 1944 on, the engineering office of Ferdinand Porsche was headquartered in Gmünd.
 Reich Minister Albert Speer had persuaded the Wehrwirtschaftsführer to avoid the Allied bomb raids in the Zuffenhausen district of Stuttgart, and Porsche chose the estates of a former sawmill in the village of Karnerau, near his manor in Zell am See.
 After the end of World War II he was arrested, while his son Ferry Porsche together with Erwin Komenda designed and built the first Porsche 356 sports cars at Gmünd, including the prototype "No.1" from 1948.
 In 1982 a private Porsche museum near the former factory opened with a collection of Porsche 356.

 Politics

-Seats in the municipal assembly (Gemeinderat) as of 2009 elections: